ying-teaching/python-book/docs/ch11_data_model/notes/data_model.md

 > Python is an easy to learn, powerful programming language.

-Part of the reason for this cliam is that [Python Data Model](https://docs.python.org/3/reference/datamodel.html) defines the interfaces of the building blocks (constructs) of the language itself.
+Part of the reason for this claim is that [Python Data Model](https://docs.python.org/3/reference/datamodel.html) defines the interfaces of the building blocks (constructs) of the language itself.

 Why?
 What?
 How?

 ## Python Data Model

 - Overview
 - Special Methods